 Feeling anxious in the morning is very common.
-Cortisol levels are higher in the morning than at other times of the day.
+Levels of cortisol (the fight-or-flight stress hormone) are normally higher in the morning than at other times of the day.
 Combine this with facing a busy day with lots to do, and it’s no wonder that for many people the morning is the most anxious time of the day.

 The tips below can help you combat anxiety that strikes any time of the day, and are especially helpful in dealing with morning anxiety.